CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Experiments

 \subsection{System-Level Comparisons}

-We compare \textsc{CanvasMAR} with well-known models, including both diffusion-based and autoregressive video generation methods.
-We categorize each model as diffusion or autoregressive by its frame-level generation mechanism-generating frames as a whole, or decomposing it into image tokens.
-Such frame-level generation mechanism more directly determines visual quality characteristics than its temporal generation paradigm (i.e., generating an entire video at once versus rolling out frames sequentially).
+We compare CanvasMAR with well-known diffusion-based and autoregressive video models.
+Note that each method is categorized by its frame-level generation mechanism—either generating full frames or individual image tokens—which more directly determines visual quality than the temporal generation paradigm (generating an entire video as a whole versus rolling out frames sequentially).

-As shown in~\Cref{tab:system_level_comparison}, \textsc{CanvasMAR} achieves the second-best performance on BAIR among all autoregressive models.
-We note that MAGVIT is autoregressive only in the spatial domain (i.e., generating image tokens), but not in the temporal domain—it generates all frames simultaneously, without enforcing temporal causality.
-This naturally provides advantages in capturing temporal dependencies, especially in such simplified scenarios, yet with higher latency since users cannot see videos until all frames are generated.
+As shown in~\cref{tab:bair}, CanvasMAR achieves the second-best FVD on BAIR among autoregressive models, trailing only MAGVIT.
+However, under the debiased evaluation, CanvasMAR surpasses MAGVIT, achieving \emph{the best performance}.
+We argue that the debiased setting is much more convincing due to the wider sample distributions, as detailed in~\cref{app:details}.
+Notably, MAGVIT is autoregressive only in the spatial domain, but generates all frames simultaneously without enforcing temporal causality.
+This design reduces the difficulty of video generation but incurs substantially higher latency.
+In contrast, CanvasMAR generates frames sequentially—making it more prone to error accumulation—yet it delivers better performance.

-On the larger and more challenging Kinetics-600 dataset, \Cref{fig:situps} (right) presents several qualitative examples.
-The canvas is first predicted, producing a blurred representation that captures the global structure of the upcoming frame.
-Subsequently, the MAR module refines this prediction by adding high-frequency details.
-Quantitatively, our method achieves strong performance among autoregressive approaches, trailing only MAGVIT-v2~\citep{yu2023language}, which generates all frames simultaneously as previously discussed, and employs a more advanced autoencoder.
-In contrast, our model generates frames sequentially and relies on a simple non-causal autoencoder from~\cite{song2025history}, which introduces additional challenges for the latent generative model.
-We also note that MAGI~\citep{zhou2025taming} serves as a closely related baseline—MAR-like but without using the \textsc{Canvas} mechanism—underscoring the effectiveness of our proposed design.
-Moreover, our approach rivals state-of-the-art diffusion models on this demanding dataset, demonstrating the potential of such autoregressive paradigm.

-Note that a direct comparison of autoregressive steps across models is not particularly meaningful, since different methods employ distinct tokenizers that result in varying latent representations.
-For instance, MAGI~\citep{zhou2025taming} tokenizes $17 \times 256 \times 256$ Kinetics-600 videos using the \textsc{OmniTokenizer}~\citep{wang2024omnitokenizer} into a latent space of $5 \times 32 \times 32$, and generates each frame with 64 autoregressive steps.
-In contrast, we tokenize $17 \times 128 \times 128$ videos into $5 \times 16 \times 16$ and generate each frame with 12 autoregressive steps.
-Although we use fewer steps, the corresponding latent space is also smaller.
-Therefore, rather than directly comparing step counts with other methods, this section demonstrates how \textsc{Canvas} enables MAR-like methods to achieve superior performance, and how it largely maintains performance when the iteration steps are further reduced, as shown in the last two rows in~\Cref{tab:system_level_comparison}.